Kate Walsh (actress)

-Kathleen Erin Walsh (born October 13, 1967) is an American actress.
-She is best known for her role as Dr. Addison Montgomery on the ABC television dramas Grey's Anatomy and Private Practice.
-She is also known for her roles as Rebecca Wright on Bad Judge, Olivia Baker on 13 Reasons Why, Nicki Fifer on The Drew Carey Show, The Handler on The Umbrella Academy, and Madeline Wheeler on Emily in Paris.
+Kathleen Erin Walsh (born October 13, 1967) is an American actress and businesswoman.
+She is best known for her role as Dr. Addison Montgomery in the ABC medical drama series Grey's Anatomy (2005–2012, 2021–2025) and Private Practice (2007–2013).

+Walsh is also known for her roles as Nicki Fifer in the ABC sitcom The Drew Carey Show (1997–2002), Rebecca Wright in the NBC legal sitcom Bad Judge (2014–2015), Olivia Baker in the Netflix teen drama series 13 Reasons Why (2017–2019), The Handler in the Netflix superhero drama series The Umbrella Academy (2019–2024), and Madeline Wheeler in the Netflix comedy-drama series Emily in Paris (2020–present).

 Early life

-Walsh was born in San Jose, California, the daughter of Angela and Joseph Patrick Walsh Sr. She grew up in a Catholic household in Tucson, Arizona.
+Walsh was born and raised in San Jose, California, the daughter of Angela and Joseph Patrick Walsh Sr. She grew up in a Catholic household in Tucson, Arizona.
 Her mother is of Italian descent, and her father was Irish, from Navan in County Meath.

 Walsh graduated from Catalina Magnet High School and studied acting at the University of Arizona before dropping out.
 Walsh moved to New York City and joined a comedy troupe, Burn Manhattan, supporting herself by waitressing.